core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 ### Using SIDs in keys {#container-with-sid}

-CBOR map keys implemented using SIDs MUST be encoded using a CBOR unsigned integer (major type 0) or CBOR negative integer (major type 1), depending on the actual delta or to a SID preceded by the CBOR tag 47.
+In the context of containers and other collections, CBOR map keys can be represented using deltas or SIDs.
+In the case of deltas, they MUST be encoded using a CBOR unsigned integer (major type 0) or CBOR negative integer (major type 1), depending on the actual delta value.
+In the case of SID, they are encoded using the SID value enclosed by the CBOR tag 47 as defined in {{tag-registry}}.

 Delta values are computed as follows: